 Click Here to go to the registration area for this year's training courses or the registration for coaches still certified from last year.

-You may also register for the USLacrosse full CEP Men's Level 1 and Level 2 courses being run by USLacrosse on March 15 and 16 at the Sage School in Foxboro on our registration area in order to get the MBYLL discount for the national course.
+You may also register for the USLacrosse full CEP Men's Level 1 and Level 2 courses being run by USLacrosse on our registration area in order to get the MBYLL discount for the national course.